Coronavirus: Which countries have travel bans? - KEYT | KCOY

 Spain

-A state of emergency has already been declared in Spain and strict lockdown policies including restrictions on travel in and out of the country are expected.
+A state of emergency has been declared in Spain and strict lockdown policies including restrictions on travel in and out of the country are in place.

-On Saturday at least five Spain-bound airplanes belonging to low-cost carrier Jet2 turned back to the UK midair.
-The company said it was acting in response to measures introduced by the Spanish government.

-Borders between Spain and Portugal will be closed by the end of Monday March 16, leaving only nine active crossings open to allow for the transit of products and workers who are required to cross the border.
+Borders between Spain and Portugal are closed, leaving only nine active crossings open to allow for the transit of products and workers who are required to cross the border.

 Singapore